DIY Roll-Up Knitting Needle Case

-Pin the two pieces of ribbon on one side, with the ends matching up with the edge of the fabric.
+Pin the two pieces of ribbon on one side, ends matching up with the edge of the fabric.
 Pin the pockets and ribbon in the middle a few times.
 This holds things in place so nothing shifts.

-Trim the corners to reduce fabric bulk, but be careful not to cut the stitches.
-Turn the case right side out and poke the corners into shape with a medium knitting needle.
-Remove the pins from the center area.
+- Trim the corners to reduce fabric bulk, being careful not to cut the stitches.
+Turn the case right side out and poke the corners into shape with a knitting needle.
+Remove the pins.

-Open the seams by rolling them between your fingers, then press them with an iron.
-Press the open seam... allowance so the edge is even.
+- Open the seams by rolling them between your fingers.
+Press the open seam allowance so the edge is even.
 Pin the edges to hold everything in place.

 Sew along each marked line, stitching carefully to ensure that you end up with straight lines.